2. Choose the right tech stack

 Last, but certainly not least, adding an AI chatbot or a virtual agent to your tech stack will help you make the most of the other tools you’ve invested in.
 An AI chatbot can live on your website and allow your customers to get instant 24/7 help.
 A chatbot solution can surface articles in your knowledge base and answer frequently asked questions, significantly curbing the number of incoming tickets, but a virtual agent takes this a step further.

-A virtual agent can automate responses not only on live chat, but also on email, social media, and even WhatsApp.
+This kind of bot can automate responses not only on live chat, but also on email, social media, and even WhatsApp.
 Furthermore, it can automate processes in the backend of your systems to help your team work smarter, not harder.
 It can triage requests, route them to the right agent, and enrich them with information it gathers from your customer to make life easier for your agents.

-To truly get the most value out of your existing technology, you can integrate your virtual agent into your tech stack so it can fetch data from your CRM and other back office systems.
+To truly get the most value out of your existing technology, you can integrate your bot into your tech stack so it can fetch data from your CRM and other back office systems.
 This means that some processes are automated end-to-end, with no human involvement needed, maximizing your support team’s efficiency.

 Learn how to wow your customers with entirely automated, no-touch support on Zendesk.